 Research says that couples who cook together stay together.
-So, this Valentine's Day we’ve pulled together a few recipes to help you explore the kitchen – and each other.
+So, this summer we’ve pulled together a few recipes to help you explore the kitchen – and each other.
 All three recipes are chock full of healthy ingredients and, as an added bonus, all of them contain ingredients that are known aphrodisiacs!
 That means they are known to have properties that boost libido, enhance arousal, and/or improve your sexual stamina in some way.

 Melon, Avocado, and Basil Salad

 What better way to start off a nice meal on a hot that with a light salad?
 This refreshing salad contains a whopping four libido boosting foods – watermelon, basil, avocado and honey!

 - Considered an aphrodisiac by the Mayans and Aztecs, avocados were thought to enhance sexual desirability.
 The libido-boosting fruit is also considered a remedy for erectile dysfunction and contains high levels of folic acid, vitamin B9 (which provides the body with more energy) and vitamin B6 (which increases testosterone production).
 You’ll be happy to know that avocados are beneficial for body parts above the belt too; they’re high in omega-3 fatty acids, which are known to promote a healthy heart.

 - Watermelon is high in citruline, a phytonutrient that increases the amount of nitric acid in the body, which in turn increases blood flow, blood vessel relaxation, and sexual arousal.

 - Not only has the scent of basil been said to drive men wild, the herb may also help increase blood circulation, contribute to heart health, and has long been associated with stimulating sex drives and promoting fertility.